Last Updated on

 Alternatively, you can view the ranking results based on selected time frames.
 The tool essentially allows you to choose the period of interest, then it handles the rest.

 And speaking of time, you’ll be pleased that SERPWatcher works round-the-clock.
-It keeps an eye on various keywords throughout the day, then continues to provide updates on a regular basis.
+It keeps an eye on various keywords and keyword ranks throughout the day, then continues to provide updates on a regular basis.
+Also, the Keyword Difficulty is a handy metric, which helps you understand how hard it will be to rank for any search query during your keyword research process.

 Now hang on a minute.
 Going by how solid these SERPWatcher features are, what does Mangools leave for the SERPChecker tool?